Congglee/twitter-clone-api/README.md

 ## :blue_heart: About the Project

 This project is a comprehensive **Twitter Clone REST API** built with modern technologies and best practices.
-It's a full-featured backend implementation that mirrors Twitter's core functionalities using **TypeScript** and **Express.js**.
+It's a full-featured backend implementation that mirrors Twitter's core functionalities using **TypeScript** and Express.js.
 The API is production-ready and includes all essential social media features.<br />

-The project leverages cutting-edge technologies including **Prisma ORM** for efficient database operations, **AWS S3** for media storage, and **Socket.IO** for real-time notifications.
+The project leverages cutting-edge technologies including **Prisma ORM** (latest version) for efficient database operations, **AWS S3** for media storage, and **Socket.IO** for real-time notifications.
 It implements secure user authentication with JWT, email verification, and comprehensive media handling including image processing with **Sharp** and video streaming with HLS.

 Key features include: